mhmdcs/octonyah-cms/README.md

 ### Discovery System
 - Public API endpoints for searching videos and content
 - Search interface with full text search
-- Filtering by category, type, and language
+- Filtering by category and type
 - Pagination support
 - Browse videos by category or type
 - Redis-backed cache with automatic invalidation via RabbitMQ events